-Fir Financial Institution Fiscal Information a.
-The Financial Institution is a () national chartered financial institution () state chartered financial institution organized and existing In the State of c.
-The Financial Institution () maintains () does not maintain an account with a Federal Reserve Bank.
-The current () Federal () State time deposit reserve requirement for the Financial Institution is e.
+1 Financial 1 Inctitution Figeal 1 Information 1. rmanciai шѕишион riscar шишанин a.
+The Financial Institution is a () national chartered financial institution () state chartered financial institution organized and existing In the State of · b.
+The Financial Institution () maintains () does not maintain an account with a Federal Reserve Bank. c.
+The current () Federal () State time deposit reserve requirement for the Financial Institution is%. d.
+The Financial Institution () insures () does not insure each time account for \$100,000 under federally approved deposit Insurance.
+Deposits () are () are not Insured by a Government deposit insurance organization approved by the Department of the Treasury.
+Explain negative responses, If any, below. e.
 The Financial Institution () has () does not have direct on-line access to the Federal Reserve Communication System (FRCS).
 Explain negative response, If any, below. f.
 To receive same-day credit from the Federal Reserve, the Financial Institution can ascertain the amount of payments cleared net of the amount of any deposits and submit a payment request through the FRCS by p.m.
 Eastern time.
-Mi Minority Business Enterprises

-- a.
-The Financial Institution () operates () does not operate as a minority-owned business enterprise with at least 50 percent ownership by minority group members.
-(For present purposes, minority group members are Asian Pacific Americans, Black Americans, Hispanic Americans, Indian Tribe, Native Hawaiian Organization, Native American, and Subcontinent Asian American). - b.
+M inority Business Enterprises The Financial Institution () operates () does not operate as a minority-owned business enterprise with at least 50 percent ownership by minority group members.
+(For present purposes, minority group members are Asian Pacific Americans, Black Americans, Hispanic Americans, Indian Tribe, Native Hawaiian Organization, Native American, and Subcontinent Asian American). b.
 The Financial Institution () operates () does not operate as a woman-owned business enterprise with at least 50 percent ownership by women members.